cworf/CSP-Wholesale/wp-content/plugins/kraken-image-optimizer/readme.txt

 == Screenshots ==

-1. This screenshot shows the new section which this plugin to Settings->Media.
+1. This screenshot shows the Kraken.io Settings page.
 You must enter your credentials, and select your optimization mode from there, then hit **save**.
+Advanced options are also available.
 2. This screenshot shows the two columns added by Kraken Image Optimizer: **original image** and **Kraked size**, as well as the new **Optimize This Image** button which is present for images which already exist in your media library.
 Stats and optimization type are shown for optimized images.
 3. This screenshot shows the bulk optimizer aka the "Krak 'em all" feature which appears as an overlay.